Gibran Rakabuming Raka

 Gibran Rakabuming Raka (born 1 October 1987) is an Indonesian politician and businessman who is serving as the 14th vice president of Indonesia since 2024.
 Previously the 18th mayor of Surakarta from 2021 to 2024, he is the eldest child of the seventh president of Indonesia, Joko Widodo.
 He was the running mate of Prabowo Subianto in the 2024 presidential election, winning with almost 59% of the votes.

 Gibran completed his first nine years of education in Surakarta, before moving to Singapore where he studied at Orchid Park Secondary School and the Management Development Institute of Singapore (MDIS).
 Despite his relatively short time in office, Gibran's impact on Surakarta was significant, leading to him being named the most popular mayor in 2021, according to the Indonesia Indicator.

 Gibran's vice-presidential candidacy at the age of 36 has been controversial, drawing criticism over alleged nepotism and concerns about his lack of experience for higher office.
 The Constitutional Court, led by his uncle Anwar Usman, allowed him to run by making an exception for elected regional leaders.
 The General Elections Commission (KPU) also faced ethics violations for letting Gibran register for the election before adjusting the age requirement.

 Early life and education

 Gibran was born in Surakarta, Central Java, on 1 October 1987, as the eldest child and son of Joko Widodo and Iriana who have three children.
 Gibran completed his first nine years of education in Surakarta, before moving to Singapore where he studied at Orchid Park Secondary School.
 After completing secondary school, Gibran enrolled in UTS Insearch, a now defunct pathway programme offering preparatory courses for international students intending to study at the University of Technology Sydney in Australia.
 He did not continue with the programme and chose instead to return to Singapore for his undergraduate education.

 In 2010, he obtained a diploma from the Management Development Institute of Singapore (MDIS) and subsequently completed his BSc degree in Marketing with a 2:2 (Second Class Honours, Second Division) which was awarded by the University of Bradford through its collaboration with MDIS.
+Gibran's 2:2 university score incited some controversies and online humor when he was running for vice-presidency.